Clicky

 A loose collar creates a gap between the neck and collar, causing the collar to sag.
 In addition, loose collars look out of proportion to the shoulders and the face.

-Also, pay attention to the shirt collar type.
+That said, always pay attention to the shirt collar type.
 A good collar should proportionally frame your face.

 Conversely, unbalanced collar proportions make your face look unusually big or small and clearly indicate a bad fit.